Written once — so I don't have to explain it twice

 • Don't treat me like I'm made of glass

-• Don't weaponize my diagnosis in an argument
+• Don't weaponise my diagnosis in an argument

 • Don't Google my medication and give me advice